 |Color Gamut||Color Temp||Luminance||Gamma Curve||Black Level|

 After properly calibrating your monitor with the above calibration targets, an ICC profile of your monitor will be generated.
 This ICC profile is an important one to pay attention to, and should be used in Photoshop as your default RGB Working Space.
-Please follow the steps to change the setting:
+Please follow the steps to change the settings:

 1. Go to ‘Edit’ -> ‘Color Settings’ (as shown in Figure 4).